rmw/talks/bios.md

 ## 500 words

 Rebecca Miller-Webster is a software engineer, educator, and engineering manager.
-She is the founder of [Write/Speak/Code](http://www.writespeakcode.com) and CTO at
+She is the founder of [Write/Speak/Code](http://www.writespeakcode.com) and Director of Engineering at
-[Tandem](https://www.madeintandem.com/).
+[Mastery Logistics Systems](https://www.mastery.net/).
 Rebecca has been developing software professionally for over a dozen years, previously organized [GORUCO](http://goruco.com), and was the founding teacher at Dev Bootcamp NYC.
 Rebecca's hobbies include drinking Cherry Coke Zero, sipping Prosecco, playing guitar in a punk ensemble, cuddling pugs, & wearing all the colors.

 ## Links